Dhananjayan-PN/Peg-Solitaire-Game/README.md

 # Peg-Solitaire-Game
-A Peg Solitaire Game in Python
+A Simple CLI Peg Solitaire Game written in Python